DtPeach3707/DtPeach3707/README.md

 I wish to do more projects which involve using ML to gain insight into physical phenomena, like the magnetic pendulum project I did.

-Code Projects I am currently working on:
+Code Project(s) I am currently working on:
  - Another DRL project
  - A Raspberry Pi ML Project